rachitnigam/rachitnigam.com/content/about.md

 is the basis for several industrial and academic tools.
 {% end %}

-{% details(summary="Can type systems help reason about performance concerns?") %}
+{% details(summary="How can formal methods help with performance concerns?") %}
-Yes.
-[Dahlia](https://capra.cs.cornell.edu/dahlia) is a high-level language for predictably designing hardware accelerators.
+Types systems can encode low-level constraints within high-level languages.
-It uses a substructural type-system to capture hardware constraints in a high-level language and shows how they can be leveraged to reason about performance.
+[Dahlia](https://capra.cs.cornell.edu/dahlia) showed how a novel kind of substructural type system captures circuit-level constraints within an imperative, loop-based language and uses it to ensure that every well-typed program makes predictable performance trade-offs.
 {% end %}

 At MIT, I will lead the [Foundations of Languages and Machines (FLAME) lab][flame]